 Echoes of the Witch

-A photo-based project exploring cultural memory, power, and the land as they manifest through American witch executions.
+A photo-based project and digital memorial exploring cultural memory, power, and the land as they manifest through American witch executions.

 Explore the project website